 CHM 105 is a laboratory course, which requires hands-on experimentation and direct observation of physical and chemical changes.
-For this reason, students MUST be present to conduct each face-to-face experiment.
+For this reason, students MUST be present to conduct each experiment.
 Attendance is required at the day and time for which each student has registered.
-With the exception of the Online Safety Training session held during the first week of classes, students will not be permitted to attend a lab section other than the one for which they have officially registered, except in very limited circumstances and with the permission of the lab coordinator.
+With the exception of the Safety Training session held during the first week of classes, students will not be permitted to attend a lab section other than the one for which they have officially registered, except in very limited circumstances and with the permission of the lab director.

-The course includes 10 experiments: 5 face-to-face and 5 online.
-The course grade is based on 4 best scores for the face-to-face experiments and 4 best scores for the online experiments.
-A grade of zero will be given for all assignments associated with the missed experiment.
+The course includes 11 laboratory experiments, and a 12th make-up experiment.
+As the course grade is based on completion of 10 experiments, each student is permitted ONE absence without penalty.
+Any student who has a second absence MUST complete the make-up experiment on one of the designated days during the last week of classes.
+A reservation at the Stockroom (Beaupre 180) is required to participate in a make-up lab session.
+Any additional absences will result in a grade of zero for all assignments associated with the missed experiment.
 To receive an exception to this policy, a student must have official documentation (e.g. a notice from Dean of Students Office, a doctor's note on professional letterhead, etc.) for EVERY experiment that was missed.
-Documentation must be provided to the lab coordinator within one week of the missed experiment (or return to campus from a prolonged absence).
+Documentation must be provided to the lab director within one week of the missed experiment (or return to campus from a prolonged absence).

-Students who do not complete 8 experiments can expect to receive a failing grade in the course.
-"Complete" means the student submitted the Pre-Lab Assignment, worked the experiment, and submitted the Report Sheet.
+Students who do not complete 10 experiments can expect to receive a failing grade in the course.
+"Complete" means the student submitted the Pre-Lab Assignment, passed the Pre-Lab Quiz, worked the experiment, and submitted the Report Sheet.